-The market price and trading volume of NTIC's common stock price has fluctuated over a wide range during the past year or so.
-During fiscal 2012, the sale price of NTIC's common stock ranged from a low of \$9.60 per share to a high of \$16.48 per share, and the daily trading volume ranged from zero shares to 30,257 shares.
+The market price and trading volume of NTIC's common stock price historically has fluctuated over a wide range.
+During fiscal 2014, the sale price of NTIC's common stock ranged from a low of \$14.55 per share to a high of \$23.83 per share, and the daily trading volume ranged from zero shares to 46,500 shares.
 It is likely that the price and trading volume of NTIC's common stock will continue to fluctuate in the future.
 The securities of small capitalization companies, including NTIC, from time to time experience significant price and volume fluctuations, often unrelated to the operating performance of these companies.
 Securities class action litigation is sometimes brought against a company following periods of volatility in the market price of its securities or for other reasons.
-NTIC may become the target of similar litigation.
+NTIC may become the target of similar litigation, especially if we fail to meet our annual projected financial guidance or lower our annual projected financial guidance.
 Securities litigation, whether with or without merit, could result in substantial costs and divert management's attention and resources, which could harm NTIC's business, financial condition, and operating results, as well as the market price of its common stock.